Andrew-Chen-Wang/django-3.0-private-messaging/README.md

 3. To run the channels application (also using Django 3.0 since it's officially supported), cd into the `dependency` directory and pip install the requirements.
 4. To see how this runs on iOS, open the Xcode project, run the simulator, and run the server from either step 2 or 3.

+Setting up a chat between two users:
+1. Go to your admin panel (assuming you made a superuser)
+2. Create another user
+3. Create a message thread and add two users
+4. Start the uvicorn workers and login

 ### Important Notes

 - This project is developed not for some Medium article but for my own test runs as Django slowly migrates (pudum, ccsiiii) to async.